Bank of England Meetings Explained | Everything you need to know about the BoE

 What is the Bank of England base rate?

 The Bank of England base rate is the interest that the Bank of England pays to any commercial bank that holds money with them.
-This rate will have a direct impact on the interest rates that banks charge or pay to consumers – so it will impact what you’d pay if you take out a loan, or you’d receive from your savings account.
+This rate will directly impact the interest rates that banks charge or pay to consumers – so it will impact what you’d pay if you take out a loan, or what you’d receive from your savings account.

 Monitoring and changing the base rate is a core part of the monetary policy responsibilities of the BoE.
 Every year, an inflation target is set by the government that aims to keep inflation low and stable and the BoE will change the bank rate to meet this inflation target.
 Currently, the target is 2%.